Unlike paid media, earned media lacks the tools to form trustworthy predictions about the outcomes, which can make potential SEO customers indecisive.

-They haven’t raised any particular concerns or downright rejected the proposal, so there has to be something that most certainly brought them to your agency in the first place.
+They haven’t raised any particular concerns or downright rejected the proposal.
+There has to be something that brought them to your agency in the first place.

 They’ve invested the time for the meetings and maybe even shared their analytics account.
-So there’s a hint of trust already building up.
+So there’s a hint of trust building up so far.

-What if the dilemma stems from the fact that they have formed trust based on “gut feeling” in the meetings, but they lack enough knowledge to judge whether the projected results will, in the end, be achieved.
+What if the dilemma stems from them forming trust based on “gut feeling” in the meetings, but lacking enough knowledge to judge whether the projected results will be, in the end, achieved.

 They want to make sure they make the best rational decision – but they can’t.

 Explaining the reasoning behind each data point and action, and arguing from first principles, should leave less room for doubt and more for critical thinking.

 Let’s look through the steps that can go into an SEO proposal and what to do to bring clarity and convey trust using granular data along the way.